flarum/docs/guide/admin/tags.md

 ![Anim - Moving Tags](687474703a2f2f692e696d6775722e636f6d2f765738796e42732e676966.gif)

-Nested Tags can also be created using the same method shown above however will need to be dragged closer to it's primary tag, nested tags will look like the screenshot below:
+Nested Tags can also be created using the same method shown above however will need to be dragged closer to its primary tag, nested tags will look like the screenshot below:

 ![SS - Nested Tag](nested-tags.png)